wp-plugins/jeba-limit-login-attempts/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This is Jeba Limit Login Attempts wordpress plugin.
-Automatically lock the system for 30 minutes if an user attempt to login and fail after 3 try.
+Automatically lock the system for 30 minutes if a user attempts to login and fails after 3 tries.

 == Description ==

 This is Jeba Limit Login Attempts wordpress plugin.
 WordPress Login security and problems when a hacker use a script to guess the username / password.
-So I did this following class which lock the system for 30 minutes if an user attempt to login and fail after 3 try.
+So I did this following class which lock the system for 30 minutes if a he attempts to login and fails after 3 tries.

 Jeba more plugin: